 Tagmap helps people find others that are similar to them.
 It can help Internet users find people close to them that share the same interests as they do, help communities decide where to host meetups, or help for making online friends to socalize or play games with.

 Read the about page for more information on Tagmap.

 A tag is a label that is applied to users on Tagmap, similar to how you might tag photos or posts.
-Users tag themselves with their interests and communities so that it is easy to find other users that share them.
+Users tag themselves with their communities and interests so that it is easy to find other users that share them.
 Typically a tag is a community name, noun, or adjective that describes a user.

 Tagmap generates maps and user lists for every tag.
 If you want to appear on a specific map, you must tag yourself with its name.

 A tagmap is created for every tag that you add to your profile, and thus can be created just by adding a new tag to your profile, or use the below button.